-This course is designed to develop muscular strength, power, endurance, flexibility, and safety in strength training.
+PPE102 HIGH SCHOOL STRENGTH TRAINING 1 YE 4R 1 (CREDIT PREREQUISITE: NONE This course is desig ned to develop muscular strength, power, endura ance, fl exibility, and safety in streng and safety in strength training.
 Weight room safety, warm-up/cool down procedures, lifting technique, safety for all lifts, and major muscle identification are all important components in this course.
 In addition, students will monitor and improve their fitness levels by participating in max testing throughout the semester.
-The results are achieved in a fun and supportive setting.
+The results are achieved in a fun and support ve setting.
 This course may be repeated for credit.